A neonatal intensive care unit nurse (NICU) specializes in providing medical care to infants with life-threatening health problems.

-Neonatal care often begins right after the baby is born and generally lasts until the child is discharged from the hospital.
+Neonatal care often begins right after the baby is born and generally lasts until they discharge the child from the hospital.

-In many cases this may be within the first month of birth, however in certain circumstances neonatal care nurses may provide medical care to children for up to the first two years of birth.
+However, in certain circumstances, neonatal nurses provide medical care to children for up to the first two years of birth.

 - Monitor the health and vital signs of newborn infants

 - Administer necessary medications to assist in the medical procedure or recovery process of newborns

 - Monitor and manage blood flow and breathing to minimize the chances of brain damage and loss of life

 - Perform CPR and life-saving procedures on infants suffering from respiratory issues or breathing problems